James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1923 Exhibits Portrait of J. A. Klise (location unknown) at the Grand Rapids Art Association's

-of Design, and Calvaria (likely the same painting as Entrance to Calvaria) at the Pennsylvania
+Calvaria (likely the same painting as Entrance to Calvaria) at the Pennsylvania Academy

 1925 Exhibits several Spanish scenes in April at the Southby Salon, Los Angeles.
 This

-negotiated by Alten's daughter Eleanore, who had traveled to the West Coast to promote and sell her
+Alten's daughter Eleanore, who had traveled to the West Coast to promote and sell her father's paintings.

 1926 Exhibits The Artist's Daughters at the Detroit Institute of Arts in January.

-Wilson (Michigan National Guard Armory, Flint), which is exhibited briefly at the Detroit Institute
+(Michigan National Guard Armory, Flint), which is exhibited briefly at the Detroit Institute of

-apparently at the consignor's request; it is subsequently unveiled in July at the National Guard Armory
+consignor's request; it is subsequently unveiled in July at the National Guard Armory in Flint, Michigan,

 1927 In February, Alten completes Portrait of the Right Rev. Joseph Gabriel Pinten (Grand

-twenty paintings, including Noonday Meal (Private collection), at the Milwaukee Art Institute
+paintings, including Noonday Meal (Private collection), at the Milwaukee Art Institute in May.

-Chamberlain, Alten's former student, is in Grand Rapids for a month-long exhibition of his French paintings
+former student, is in Grand Rapids for a month-long exhibition of his French paintings at the Grand

 1928 Exhibits Smoking Apache (Grand Rapids Art Museum) a Taos picture, at the National

-Spain with his student Kreigh Collins (1938-1974).
+his student Kreigh Collins (1908-1974).
 They go their separate ways in North Africa.
+In

 1929 Exhibits in one-artist show at Holt Galleries, New York, February to March.
 Alten and

-reception.
-In February Alten travels with his wife to Hollywood, Florida, where he paints bathing
+In February Alten travels with his wife to Hollywood, Florida, where he paints bathing beauties under

 1930 Exhibits two beach scenes at the Grand Rapids Art Gallery in May and a similar painting

-Exhibits Laguna Seascape (Private Collection), The Sea Nymph (Anita M. Gilleo Trust),
+Laguna Seascape (Private Collection), The Sea Nymph (Anita M. Gilleo Trust), and Sacred

 1931 Travels to New York in January with apparent intent to sail for Europe, but returns home